Dire facts Americans should know

 Many Americans are only concerned about worldwide population growth although the U.S. population situation is also very dire.

 Despite China's draconian one-child policy adopted in 1979 and the negative international migration it has experienced, some 350 million people have since been added to its population.
-Even though China's fertility rate is 1.55, far below that of the United States and replacement level of 2.1, its population is projected to grow until 2030!
+Even though China's fertility rate is 1.55, far below that of the United States and replacement level of 2.1, its population is projected to grow until 2030 assuming that China continues to enforce its one-child policy!

-Based on the above trends and considering half of our residents are 35 or under, our population of 315 million will continue to swell even if our fertility rate were to drop drastically to China's and immigration reduced to near zero.
+Based on the above trends and considering half of our residents are 35 or under, our population of 317 million will continue to swell even if our fertility rate were to drop drastically to China's and immigration reduced to near zero.
 The U.S. population has doubled since 1950.
-Another doubling of 315 million equals half of India's current population.
-(Try to imagine 326 million cars lined up at a gas station!).
+Another doubling of 317 million equals half of India's current population.
+(Try to imagine 634 million cars lined up at a freeway!).
 Is this what we want to leave to today's children?

 Presently, over 100 developing nations have fertility rates well above 2.1.
 Forty of them exceed 4!
 According to projections, 3 billion people will be added to the world's population by 2050.
-Currently, over 50 million Americans live in poverty and our infrastructure is overburdened.
+Currently, some 50 million Americans live in poverty including many educated parents, and our infrastructure is overburdened.
 Is doubling our population mostly due to immigration the responsible way to address problems here and abroad?

 China symbolized poverty 3 decades ago.
-It is now our largest foreign creditor and will dominate the world in a matter of time.
-Now hundreds of billionaires, including Mexican citizen Carlos Slim, the world's richest person, live in developing nations.
+It is now our largest foreign creditor and holds the largest foreign currency reserves in the world.
+Now hundreds of billionaires, including Mexican citizen Carlos Slim, the world's second richest person, live in developing nations.
 Why not urge these countries to work on improving life for their own citizens, as China has done,but without promoting forced abortions?
+They can start by emulating the Taiwan government's humane family planning program: It brought its fertility rate from 5.1 in 1964 to 1.0 in 1983.

 Therefore, while Americans should not promote forced abortions, we must urge elected officials in Washington, D.C. to immediately take serious and sensible steps to stabilize our population.
-Americans of diverse backgrounds should work together to educate individuals of child-bearing age about the consequences of having children they cannot afford.
-The President and Congress should seriously advocate reducing legal and illegal immigration for the benefit of all American citizens, native and foreign-born.
+Advocates for children, women, better environment, quality life for current and future generations should join forces to to educate individuals of child-bearing age about the consequences of having children they cannot afford.
+Congress should start by emulating Senate Majority Leader Harry Reid's Immigration Stabilization Act of 1995 when reforming immigration for the benefit of all American citizens, native and foreign-born.